bmi-labmedinfo/BAT/README.md

 * Mandatory for using the `Med-Synonym Replacement` component.
 * Optional for the `Synonym Replacement`.
 2.  **LLM Functional Block**:
-* A functional block with any preferred (open source or proprietary) LLM must be configured to use the `LLM Rephrasing` component.
+* A functional block with any preferred (open source or proprietary) LLM must be configured to use the `Rephrasing` component.
 * Alternatively, you can use the default *gpt-4o-mini* model by providing your **personal API key**.

 <!-- INSTALLATION -->